Horn of Africa Update on Coronavirus deaths as of October 11, 2020

-An important possibility is that public health response of African countries, prepared by previous experiences (such as outbreaks or epidemics) was simply more effective in limiting transmission than in other parts of the world.
+An important possibility is that the public health response of African countries, prepared by previous experiences (such as outbreaks or epidemics), was simply more effective in limiting transmission than in other parts of the world.

 So is Africa in the clear?
 Well, obviously not.
-There is still plenty of virus around and we do not know what may happen as the interaction between the virus and humans evolves.
+There is still plenty of viruses around and we do not know what may happen as the interaction between the virus and humans evolves.

 However, one thing that does seem clear is that the secondary effects of the pandemic will be Africa’s real Covid-19 challenge.
-These stem from the severe interruptions of social and economic activities as well as the potentially devastating effects of reduced delivery of services which protect millions of people, including routine vaccination as well as malaria, TB and HIV control programs.
+These stem from the severe interruptions of social and economic activities as well as the potentially devastating effects of reduced delivery of services that protect millions of people, including routine vaccination as well as malaria, TB, and HIV control programs.

 Major implications of the emerging picture include the need to re-evaluate African Covid-19 research agendas.
 While many of the priorities originally identified may still hold, their relative importance is likely to have changed.
 The key point is to deal with the problems as they are now rather than as they were imagined to be six months ago.

-The same thing applies for public health policy.
-Of course, basic measures such as hand washing remain essential (regardless of Covid-19) and wearing masks should be continued while there is any level of Covid-19 transmission.
+The same thing applies to public health policy.
+Of course, basic measures such as hand washing remain essential (regardless of Covid-19), and wearing masks should be continued while there is any level of Covid-19 transmission.
 However, other measures with broader effects on society, especially restrictions on educational and economic activity, should be under continuous review.